Reficulx/ids721-proj1-eb-flask-deployment/README.md

 This repository deploys a simple flask application on AWS Elastic Beanstalk platform.
 ![image](img/EB.png)

 The working structure of the Elastic Beanstalk is shown above.
 The reference for this image is shown in the Reference section.
+This flask application says "hello" to the user.
+The source code is included in the `application.py` file and by adding `\username` to the end of the application url once the application is opend, the application says `hello` to that specific username.
+The following implementation shows how to create Elastic Beanstalk environment, how to open the application, and how to terminate the environment using Elastic Beastalk Command Line Interface (EB CLI).
+The same procedure could be done using the AWS management console and the Elastic Beanstalk Console, but the EB CLT method is more convenient to show and use in practices.

 ## Implementation
 1. Install and Configure the Elastic Beanstalk Comand Line Interface (EB CLI) through [EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).
 2. After the installation and configuration is Done.
 Clone the repository and unzip it.
 Change the working directory to the unzipped file.